What is Happening in Vail Valley Fall 2022

 Do I need snow tires to drive from Denver to Vail?

 Essentially, the law requires all cars traveling on I-70 to have either snow tires, tires with the mud/snow designation, or four-wheel drive vehicles.
-Additionally, all tires must have a minimum one-eighth inch tread.
-If you’re found not following any of these requirements, your fine could range from $130 to $1000!
+Additionally, all tires must have a minimum one-eighth-inch tread.
+If you do not follow these requirements, your fine could range from $130 to $1000!